poppinss/indicative-rules/docs/validations/number/number.md

 category: number
 ---

-Makes sure that the value of field under validation is a valid whole number.
+Enforces the field value to be a valid whole number.

 Validation fails when number has a negative value.
 You must use `integer` or `float` rules for that.

 [casts]
- [from label="string"]
- [to label="number"]
+  [label from="string", to="integer"]
 [/casts]

 ```ts